 Wine is a beverage that has nearly universal appeal.
 In addition to being consumed by themselves, wine varietals are paired with specific meals for one-of-a-kind culinary experiences.
 Between red, white, rose, and sparkling wines, there are infinite flavor combinations for occasions both casual and formal.

 But what if you’re gluten free, know someone who is, or want to cater to your gluten free customers?
 Is wine gluten free?
 Thank goodness the answer is yes, and there are dozens of gluten free wine brands.
+For anyone taking sommelier classes, gluten free wine is whole other area of study.

 If you’re involved in bar or restaurant operations, you may be interested in gluten free wine coolers and gift baskets as well.
 The more products you carry the more profit you can make, and that’s especially true of online wine sales.
+If you're buying a winery, you could even look into producing these wines.

 We’ve compiled the best gluten free wine brands, gift baskets, and wine coolers so you don’t have to.
 Keep reading for our recommendations.